mkandemirr/NuSD/README.txt

                   The package structure:
 =========================*****================================

-include/               : header files
+shared/include/ : It includes common header files for all detector types

-src/                   : source files
+shared/src/     : It includes common source files for all detector types

-data/                  : It includes experimental input data for optical photon simulation.
-For example, scintillator      emissionspectrum,refractive index, absorption length, photosensor quantum efficiency, reflector reflectivity.
-For detailed information, read section 2.3 of the corresponding article
+detectors/ 			: it includes detector construction files for each detector type.

+data/   : It includes the reflectivity spectrum of the reflector and the quantum efficiency spectrum of the photosensor to be used in the construction of detectors.
+Users can change them with their own data.

+OPSimTool/  : OPSimTool is a custom library that significantly simplifies the implementation process of optical components in Geant4.
+It allows users to create portable, reusable materials build code while working on their own projects.
+The directory named EljenScintillators in this package is created based on this library.
+This library is independent of NuSD and anyone performing optical photon simulations with Geant4 can utilize it.

+EljenScintillators / : This directory includes the implementation of some commercially available Eljen scintillators.
+This library is independent of NuSD.
+It uses OPSimTool library.
+Those who wish to use these scintillators in their projects should copy the OPSimTool directory together with this directory into their own project source directory.

+NuSDMaterials/ : This includes some special materials used in NuSD.
+It utilizes the OPSimTool library for the creation of material build classes.

 macros/   : It includes a macro file for each detector setup and several macros for simulation settings.
 A macro file is a collection of user interface commands.

 neutrinoSpectrum/   : It contains a root file in which two histograms are written: reactor anti-neutrino emission spectrum and positron scattering angle.
 These two histograms are used to determine the initial values of the primary particles in inverse beta decay events.

 analysis/  : It includes many Root macro files for the analysis of the simulation data.
 For example, neutron capture efficiency, anti-neutrino detection efficiency, neutron capture time, and light collection efficiency.

 output/    : If you activate the CREATE_ROOT_FILE preprocessor macro in NuSD_config.h file, the root files generated from the simulation are located here.

 testRun/   : It includes two sample runs of NuSD.

-CMakeList              : It contains commands which describe how to build the NuSD.
+CMakeList  : It contains commands that describe how to build the NuSD.

 NuSD.cc    : It contains main() for the application.

 NuSD_config.h.in  : It includes several preprocessor macros to conditionally compile certain parts of the program.
 This is the main configuration file of NuSD.

                   System requirements:
 =========================*****================================

 Tested on:

-    Os: Linux (Ubuntu 18.04.5 LTS )
+	Os: Linux (Ubuntu 22.04.2 LTS )
 	Architecture: x86_64
-    Compiler: gcc 7.5.0
+	Compiler: gcc 11.3.0

-Mandatory:
-   - CLHEP (recommended version 2.4.1.3 or greater)
-   - Geant4.10.0.6 or greater
-   - ROOT 6.20.0.0 or greater
-   - CMake version 3.10.2 or greater

-Optional:
-   - OpenGL / QT (for interactive visualiser)
+	CLHEP 2.4.6.4
+	Geant4 11.1.1
+	ROOT 6.28.02
+	CMake 3.26.0

                   How to run the NuSD application?
 =========================*****================================
 Step 1